Getting a Beat on What Women Know about Heart Health

 - how long you should take aspirin.
 Some products combine aspirin with other ingredients and are not meant for long-term use.

-- Tell your healthcare provider about all of the medicines and supplements you take.
-Your risk of bleeding may be higher if you use aspirin with also taking certain medicines, vitamins, or herbs.
+- Tell your health care provider about all medicines and supplements you take.
+Your risk of bleeding may be higher if you use aspirin while also taking certain medicines, vitamins, or herbs.

-- Get the facts on using of aspirin to prevent heart attack and stroke.
+- Get the facts on using aspirin to prevent heart attack and stroke.

 The signs of a heart attack can be different for women than they are for men.

 - Heavy ache in your chest or back between your shoulder blades